Date of Award

 Future studies may try to examine related variables in different groups, industries, cultures, or countries, and explore the relationship between employee turnover intention and the actual departure of an employee.

 Wang, Chin-Chih, "Pay Satisfaction, Job Satisfaction, Organizational Commitment and Turnover Intention in Taiwan Banking: Structural Equation Modeling" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 92.